forcedotcom/salesforcedx-vscode/.github/PULL_REQUEST_TEMPLATE.md

 -----------------------------------------------------------------------------------------
 # bug
-**if this is a bug fix, please contact the technical writer to review for PR title** PR title template: bug:<description of bug should be reviewed>
+**if this is a bug fix, please contact the technical writer to review this PR title** PR title template: bug:<description of bug should be reviewed>
 PR body template: